 The fact that we spend all of our time just to get money and then have no idea what to do with it is crazy.
 The key to happiness is to do just the opposite: we need to know what we want to do with ourselves and then spend our money to get more time so we can do that thing that we most want to do.

 We created a modern-day solution for a surviving spouse with a tax-free monetary benefit no matter how you choose to use it.

 And we can do this for you without eating into your spending budget any more than what you would have paid for SBP payments.
 Whether your focus is taking care of minor children replacing monthly payment for retirement, our plan can shift with you as your life and needs evolve.

-We created the Spouse Benefit Plan because we want to give high-income veterans access to modern opportunities right now.
+We created the Military Pension Protection System because we want to give high-income veterans access to modern opportunities right now.
 The standard approach is to do a financial plan with goals of 30 years or more.
 That isn't realistic in today's rapidly changing economy.
 The survivor benefit plan was designed in 1972 and hasn't changed since.
 Its a fixed system with the same costs and benefits for everyone and only pays out when someone dies.

-The Spouse Benefit Plan was designed in 2020, with flexibility built into the core of the strategy.
+The Military Pension Protection System was designed in 2020, with flexibility built into the core of the strategy.
 You can customize it to fit your changing needs and lifestyle.
 And most importantly, you don't have to die for you to realize a return on investment.